 For a movie with a lot of nudity and gore, this movie was pretty bloody awful.
-I understand, it’s a movie made by a second world country in the middle of revolutions and all that…but wow.
-It’s like they didn’t even try.
+I understand that Mexico didn’t have a lot to work with, what with a revolution and not much money.
+But it’s like they didn’t even try.
 Something Weird Video put some outtakes on the disc and I think it was all the rest of the film that they used.
 It amounted to about five minutes worth of footage.
 Their filming ratio was just about 1:1, I think.

 The dvd has another feature on it (the absolutely boring Feast Of Flesh) and four shorts.
-The only really interesting one must have been shot in the 20s or earlier.
-It’s called “Artist’s Paradise” and involves four or five young naked girls splashing around by the side of a river, showing us their goods.
+The only even partially interesting one must have been shot in the 20s or earlier.
+It’s called “Artist’s Paradise” and involves four or five naked young ladies splashing around by the side of a river.
 They frolic in the static shot for about three minutes.
 Then an ape shows up, falls out of a tree and scares all of the girls away.
 Never once are the girls and the ape in the same shot.

 That’s how all movies should end.
 And then an ape comes along and scares Rick and Ilsa out of Morocco.
 And then an ape comes along and scares Lawrence out of Arabia.

 As far as an MST3K experience, this movie is great.
 A buddy of mine and I watched it together and we had no end of fun coming up with most of the lines I just used in this review.
 As far as thrills, chills or gore…meh.
 For 1969, the gore is pretty out there.
-And there’s a bit more nudity than I expected.
+And there’s a bit more nudity than I expected, considering the time.
 But I’ve seen worse of both on the two episodes of “CSI” that I’ve seen.